 Threatened Species

-Bull Trout are classified as a threatened species through the U.S. Endangered Species act.
+Bull trout are classified as a threatened species by the U.S. Endangered Species Act.
 Fishing for them is tightly regulated.
-For Example, I only found four waters in Montana, where it is legal to intentionally fish for them, and only one where it’s legal to harvest a fish.
+For Example, I only found four waters in Montana where it is legal to intentionally fish for them and only one where it’s legal to harvest a fish.
 The yearly harvest limit there, by the way, is two per angler.

 Where Bull Trout Hang Out

-You’ll find Bull Trout in the cold, clear waters of lakes, rivers, and streams in the Yukon, British Columbia, Alberta, western Montana, Washington, Oregon, Idaho, and the Jarbidge river in northern Nevada.
+Bull Trout is found in the cold, clear waters of lakes, rivers, and streams in the Yukon, British Columbia, Alberta, western Montana, Washington, Oregon, Idaho, and the Jarbidge River in northern Nevada.

 Habitat

 These fish are pretty fussy about their habitat.
 They prefer deep pools, gravel bars, and log jams to hide beneath.
-They also need crystal clear water at temperatures lower than 55 degrees Fahrenheit.
+They also need crystal-clear water at temperatures lower than 55 degrees Fahrenheit.
 Thus, they are a fish you’ll often find in the unspoiled backcountry of the northwest.
-They are truly the proverbial canary in the coal mine as pertaining to water quality.
+They are truly the proverbial canary in the coal mine in terms of water quality.
 When water quality declines, these fish begin to disappear.

 Different Life Histories

-Bull Trout may be anadromous In coastal rivers, or in other words, live in the ocean and come up coastal rivers to spawn.
+Bull trout may be anadromous in coastal rivers, or in other words, live in the ocean and come up in coastal rivers to spawn.
 Further inland, as stated earlier, they may migrate through inner connected river systems.

 However, the universal truth is that they require clean, relatively silt-free gravel beds to spawn in.